ashfurrow/blog/source/blog/2015-11-22-building-my-career.html.markdown

 END_NARROW

-Back in the summer, I talked with [dB](https://twitter.com/dblockdotorg) about what I'd like to do next and I heard form him what he'd like to see from me.
+Back in the summer, I talked with [dB](https://twitter.com/dblockdotorg) about what I'd like to do next and I heard from him what he'd like to see from me.
 I'm really excited about what's coming next!
 And scared!
 I'm supposed to be scared, right?

 Backtracking a bit, you might have noticed a shift about a year ago in my writing: I got less angry. _A lot_ less angry.
 The anger was, to some degree, a symptom of my [depression](https://twitter.com/girlziplocked/status/664824688435027968), and finding a good psychiatrist last October probably helped a lot.
 But I also realized that by being angry, I was pushing away those around me with my toxic attitude.